Contents

 Digital Nomad Visa to the Philippines

-The Philippines is gearing up to roll out a new Digital Nomad Visa, announced in mid-June 2023, which is great news for digital and remote workers looking for a new destination.
+The Philippines is gearing up to roll out a new Digital Nomad Visa, approved in April 2025, which is great news for digital and remote workers looking for a new destination.
 This exciting program allows you to live and work in the Philippines for a year, with the option to stay another year if you wish.
-What’s more, you won’t be taxed as a local resident, meaning you’ll only pay taxes where you earn your income.

 To qualify for this visa, you’ll need to have a few things in order: a valid passport, a job with a company or clients based outside the Philippines, meet a certain income level, have international health insurance that covers you in the Philippines, and a clean criminal record.
 The government is still working out the finer details of how to apply, but they’re also focusing on boosting the internet speed across the country to make life easier for digital nomads.